Quebec Liberals chief organizer will not renew mandate, comes after historic defeat

 On Thursday, one of the party's longest-serving members, Marie-Claude Nichols, was kicked out of the Liberal caucus after a disagreement over shadow cabinet positions.

+"Out of respect for all of those who went to the front for us, we have the responsibility to learn from their experiences in order to improve ourselves.
+Starting with me," he wrote.

+"It is therefore crucial for me that a detailed report emerges from these post-mortems and that the information collected is used constructively to improve our practices, our planning, our organization and our vision and I intend to see this process through."

-Helms was the chief organizer of Anglade's spring 2022 leadership campaign — a race she won by acclamation — and he was named the party's chief organizer in July 2020.
+Helms was Anglade's chief organizer during her leadership campaign in the spring of 2020, a race that was cut short after the only other candidate dropped out and Anglade won by acclamation.
+Helms then quickly rose the party ranks, becoming the party's chief organizer in July 2020.

-The Liberal party suffered its worst defeat in history, in terms of popular vote, in Quebec's Oct.
-3 election.
+In his post, Helms thanked Anglade and praised her "strength, determination, positivism and pragmatism worthy of a premier."

 This report by The Canadian Press was first published Oct.
 29, 2022.